esa/polyhedral-gravity-model/docs/api/python.rst

 ------------------

-Computes the full gravity tensor for a given constant density polyhedron which consists of some vertices and triangular faces at a given computation points
+Computes the full gravity tensor for a given constant density polyhedron which consists of some vertices and triangular faces at given computation points

 .. py::module:: polyhedral_gravity